wesgarbee/austincodingacademy.com/_drafts/the-benefits-of-an-in-person-coding-bootcamp-vs-online-classes.md

 date: 2019-03-04 15:22:15 -0600

 ---
 With the rise of coding bootcamps as a pathway into the world of tech, deciding on the right education for you can seem overwhelming.
 One of the most important decisions to make is whether you want to attend an in-person class or an online bootcamp.
 While both options provide their own advantages, in-person classes tend to provide better outcomes for students for a variety of reasons.

 ## The Breakdown of In-Person vs. Online Coding Classes

 Choosing between in-person and online bootcamps is an important decision that will shape your coding skill set.
 Your learning experience will influence both your opinion of the coding education service and coding in general.
 A bad programming learning experience can turn people away from coding altogether.
 Here are the benefits of in-person coding bootcamps compared to online classes:

-### Support, Collaboration, and Practical Application are the Keys to Learning to Code
+### Support and Practical Application are the Keys to Learning to Code

 While online classes may be more accessible in certain cases, they lack essential elements that are important when learning a new skill.
-Most important among these are **support, collaboration, and application.** When learning a skill that is as involved as coding, it's crucial to have all of these readily available.
+Most important among these are **support and application.** When learning a skill that is as involved as coding, it's crucial to have these readily available.

 These elements are difficult to simulate in an online class, but they are a key component of the in-person experience.
-Having the ability to build alongside peers and get feedback from instructors can accelerate and improve the learning process, eliminate frustration, and allow for the exchange of ideas.
+Having the ability to get live feedback from instructors and tutors can accelerate and improve the learning process, eliminate frustration, and allow for the exchange of ideas.
 Not to mention, you'll leave with the added benefit of having built a network of peers and friends that can help you in your future career.

 For this reason, in-person coding schools typically provide better outcomes for students.
 These schools teach invaluable skills in web development and can help you land a tech job using the coding knowledge they impart to their students.
 The pace is generally slower than online coding schools and helps the learning sink in and stick rather than rushing through material only to forget most of it shortly afterward.

+### Peer Collaboration

+Another important advantage that in-person coding classes have over online options are that they allow for real life collaboration with peers in a classroom setting.
+Similar to having the support of instructors and tutors, being able to collaborate and build with peers improves the learning process significantly.

+Building

 ### The Pace of Online Coding Bootcamps Can Leave You Behind